 - 7:15-7:30 – Q&A (Options A&B)

-Cost – The only cost for The Forge is related to teaching materials.
+Cost – The only cost for The Forge is related text books.
 Each term will come with a different textbook that will be required for study, and you will be responsible for the minimal cost necessary to acquire your own textbook for personal study.
 Financial assistance is available if necessary.

 Please contact us at TheForge@ncc-stl.org with any questions about this ministry.